avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ## Appendix

 A draft of this ACP was posted on in the ["Ideas" Discussion Board](https://github.com/avalanche-foundation/ACPs/discussions/10#discussioncomment-7373486), as suggested by the [ACP README](https://github.com/avalanche-foundation/ACPs#step-1-post-your-idea-to-github-discussions).
-Feedback on this draft was collected and responed to on both the "Ideas" Discussion Board and on [HackMD](https://hackmd.io/@patrickogrady/100k-subnets#Feedback-to-Draft-Proposal).
+Feedback on this draft was collected and addressed on both the "Ideas" Discussion Board and on [HackMD](https://hackmd.io/@patrickogrady/100k-subnets#Feedback-to-Draft-Proposal).

 ## Acknowledgements